 When hiring a professional contractor, choices may be limited to what they offer, but prices for the door usually include the lock set or options to upgrade that at an additional cost.
 Their labor rates often include the time it takes to install the locks and handles, thus adding nothing really to the overall quoted price.

 Sliding doors can be quite a bit more expensive.
 Usually, a professional crew needs at least 4 hours, and up to 8 hours for such a project.
-The doors themselves range from $800 to $1,500 and can go much higher depending on desired width.
-The overall project costs here range from $1,300 to $3,500.
+The doors themselves range from $900 to $2,900 and can go much higher depending on the desired material, width, and brand.
+The overall project costs here can range from $2,900 to $5,500.

-Storm doors are on the other end, are the least expensive, both to purchase and install.
+Storm doors, on the other end, are the least expensive to purchase and install.
 A wood storm door could cost as much as $750, but typically homeowners go with aluminum or vinyl storm doors to save on the upfront costs and ongoing maintenance.
-Spending $350 for fully installed vinyl storm door is what you can expect.
+Spending between $450 and $750 for a fully installed vinyl storm door is what you can expect.